eligosource/eventsourced/README.md

     // processors and channels are now ready to use
     // …

 The `recover()` method first replays journaled event messages to all registered processors.
 By replaying the event message history, processors can recover state.
 Processors that emit event messages to one or more channels will also do so during replay.
 These channels will either ignore (discard) event messages that have already been successfully delivered (i.e. *acknowledged*) in previous application runs or buffer them for later delivery.
+After replay, the `recover()` method triggers the delivery of buffered messages by activating channels.

-If a channel delivered event messages immediately instead of buffering them, delivered event messages could wrongly interleave with replayed event messages.
+If channels delivered event messages immediately instead of buffering them, delivered event messages could wrongly interleave with replayed event messages.
 This could lead to inconsistencies in event message ordering across application runs and therefore to inconsistencies in application state.
 Therefore, recovery must ensure that buffered event messages are only delivered after all replayed event messages have been added to their corresponding processors' mailboxes.

-Delivery of buffered event messages is triggered by activating channels.
-The implementation of `recover()` activates registered channels immediately after having finished the replay.
-By ensuring that buffered event messages are only delivered after replayed event messages, consistency in event message ordering can be guaranteed.
 This is especially important for the recovery of processors and channels that are connected to a cyclic, directed graph.

 The [`EventsourcingExtension`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.EventsourcingExtension) also supports event message replay for individual processors (refer to the API docs for details).
 This can be useful in situations where processors are registered at `extension` after an initial recovery.